KMKfw/kmk_firmware/docs/en/boot.md

 # boot.py
 `boot.py` lives in the root of your keyboard when mounted as a storage device.
-There is a more detailed explanation in the [circuit python docs](https://docs.circuitpython.org/en/latest/README.html), however there are some common use cases for your keyboard listed here.
+There is a more detailed explanation in the [circuit python docs](https://docs.circuitpython.org/en/latest/README.html), however there are some common use cases for your keyboard listed on this page.

 ## KMKs builtin boot configurator